 I can tell you that my skin has taken on some interesting dry patches while pregnant, and it would be pretty hard to get an even sunless tan.
 This is a great time to embrace the pale, so I’m going with that.

 • Hydroquinone: Though I found it in several drug references as safe in pregnancy, these ingredients were listed on enough lists of things to avoid due to unknown risks that I’m avoiding them.
 Note that Licorice Root Extract and Alpha Arbutin are also in this category.
+These are all ingredients that more OB/Derms have been adding to their lists of ingredients to avoid.

 • Kojic Acid: This ingredient is sometimes used to help lighten the skin, but it has shown up on multiple lists of items to avoid.
 I can’t find the reason why, but I’m thinking lightening my skin shouldn’t be a priority now anyways.